Frequently Asked Questions

 The goal of adoption is to provide a child with a family that offers a lifetime relationship and commitment.

-A. The length of time it takes depends on many factors, to include: how quickly the interested person provides the necessary documentation, secures a medical evaluation, completes FBI/Police clearances, and completes the mandatory 30 hours of pre-service training.
+A. The length of time it takes depends on many factors, to include: how quickly the interested person provides the necessary documentation, secures a medical evaluation, completes Federal Bureau of Investigation and police clearances and completes the mandatory 30 hours of pre-service training.

 A. The children who are most likely to need resource families are: